 The conference will be held in Davis, California, USA.
 Davis is in the Central Valley of California, between San Francisco Bay and (very near) the state capital, Sacramento.
 Davis has a population of about 65,000 residents and is home to the University of California, Davis, one of the 10 campuses in the UC system.
-For more information about Davis, see the Davis Wiki.
+2017 is Davis’s Centennial and also the 50 year anniversary of the city’s, and the country’s, first bicycle lane.
+In addition, in 2006 Davis was awarded the first Platinum Bicycle Friendly Community award by the League of American Bicyclists which it holds to this day.
+For more information about Davis, see the comprehensive Davis Wiki.

 The largest employer in the city is the University of California, Davis, a public research university and one of the 10 campuses of the University of California system.
 It was recently named the most sustainable university in the world and enjoys an even higher bicycle use than the city at large, having also been named as a Platinum Bicycle Friendly University by the LAB.